StatisticsGreenland/pxmake/README.md

 pxmake('table3.rds', 'table3.px')
 ```

-Run `metamake` to convert the files back into Excel metadata workbooks, so the chnages are now present in all files.
+Running `metamake` can convert the files back into Excel metadata workbooks, so they are now updated with the bulk changes.

 ```r
 metamake('table1.px', 'table1.xlsx')